-The TMCM-1160 is a single axis controller/driver module for 2-phase bipolar stepper motors with state of the art feature set.
+The TMCM-3110 is a triple axis controller/driver module for 2-phase bipolar stepper motors with state of the art feature set.
 It is highly integrated, offers a convenient handling and can be used in many decentralized applications.
-The module can be mounted on the back of NEMA 23 (57mm flange size) or NEMA 24 (60mm flange size) stepper motors and has been designed for coil currents of up to 2.8A RMS and up to 48V DC supply voltage.
-With its high energy efficiency from Trinamic's CoolStepTM technology cost for power consumption is kept down.
-The TMCL firmware allows for standalone operation and direct mode control.
+The module has been designed for coil currents up to 2.8A RMS and 48V DC supply voltage.
+It is also equipped with end switch inputs as well as some general purpose digital inputs and outputs and two analog inputs.
+Furthermore it is equipped with three ABN encoder inputs.
+With its high energy efficiency from TRINAMIC's CoolStepTM technology cost for power consumption is kept down.
+The TMCL firmware allows for both standalone and direct mode operation.